trixi-framework/HOHQMesh.jl/docs/src/tutorials/undo_redo.md

 !!! warning "Attempt to generate a mesh with an open curve chain"
     An open curve chain is **invalid** in HOHQMesh.
 All inner and/or outer curve chains must be closed.
-If we attempt to send a project dictionary that contains an open curve chain to `generate_mesh` a warning is thrown and no mesh or output files are generated.
+If we attempt to send a project that contains an open curve chain to `generate_mesh` a warning is thrown and no mesh or output files are generated.